goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/1-setup/_index.md

     ansible 2.9.5
     [...]

-> **Note**
->
+{{% notice tip %}}
-> Ansible is keeping configuration management simple.
+Ansible is keeping configuration management simple.
 Ansible requires no database or running daemons and can run easily on a laptop.
 On the managed hosts it needs no running agent.
+{{% /notice %}}

 Log out of the root account again:

     [root@ansible ~]# exit
     logout

-> **Note**
->
+{{% notice tip %}}
-> In all subsequent exercises you should work as the student\<X\> user on the control node if not explicitly told differently.
+In all subsequent exercises you should work as the student\<X\> user on the control node if not explicitly told differently.
+{{% /notice %}}

 ## Working the Labs